Upper Onny Wildlife Group Annual Reports

-Nest loss is mainly due to farm management of grassland (field preparation and first silage cut while eggs on the ground, second silage cut and hay cut just before chicks fledge), and predation.
-A project supported by The Stiperstones and Corndon Hill Country LPS have attempted to assess the success of Curlew nests and the causes of losses in the 2015 and 2016 breeding seasons.
+Nest loss is mainly due to predation by both mammalian and avian predators, but some losses result from farm management of grassland (field preparation and first silage cut while eggs on the ground, second silage cut and hay cut just before chicks fledge).
+A project supported by The Stiperstones and Corndon Hill Country LPS attempted to assess the success of Curlew nests and the causes of losses in the 2015 and 2016 breeding seasons.
+This work is continuing under the Curlew Country project.
 The decline in the local breeding population of curlew can be seen in the chart available here.

 Curlews are declining everywhere, and this area is very important for them – it holds perhaps one-quarter of the Shropshire population.
 Maps of the breeding territories in 2013 and over the period 2004-12 are shown below; larger versions can be obtained by clicking on the links.
 The map for 2015 can be seen by clicking on this link.

 Curlews inhabit wet grassland, rushy pasture and hay meadows, and we produced a leaflet, Conserve our Curlews Please to promote management of these types of farmland to help these iconic birds.

 The results of a Curlew nest monitoring project are reported on a separate page.

 - Rapid and effective action is needed if Lapwing and Curlew are not to disappear from our area forever

 The mapping of sightings and nest box records for Kestrel started in 2018 and the results for that year can be found here.